conorjmcnamara/multithreaded-server/README.md

 ### Performance Testing

-The web server was benchmarked with the Apache Bench command below.
-The server processed 11,000 reqs/sec:
+The server was benchmarked with the Apache Bench command below.
+The server processed 12,000 reqs/sec:

 ```bash
 # 1000 requests over 10 concurrent threads